RediSearch/RediSearch/docs/Commands.md

 #### Examples

-Given an index containing visits to web sites, find visits to the page "about.html", group them by the day of the visit, count the number of visits, and sort them by day:
+Finding visits to the page "about.html", grouping them by the day of the visit, counting the number of visits, and sorting them by day:

 ```sql
 FT.AGGREGATE idx "@url:\"about.html\""